Weather, Reinforcements Helping in California Wildfire Fight

 Since Aug.
 15, hundreds of fires have burned nearly 2,000 square miles (more than 5,000 square kilometers), an area roughly the size of Delaware.

-The blazes have killed at least seven people, burned some 1,300 homes and other buildings, and prompted evacuation orders that still affect about 140,000 people.
+The blazes have killed at least seven people, burned about 1,500 homes and other buildings, and prompted evacuation orders that still affect about 140,000 people.

-James Hagen saw news reports showing his neighbor's home burning after he and his family were forced to evacuate their home in the Santa Cruz Mountains, NBC Bay Area reports.
-He and everyone else in his neighborhood are still not allowed back in, but the video left him wondering what happened to his home.

-"That's the worst part of the whole thing is -- not knowing what's happening to your property," Hagen said.
+David Serna, 49, a firefighter with the Presidio of Monterey Fire Department, was battling a fire in that county when his rented home in Santa Cruz County burned to the ground.

+“I wanted to get up to the house and see what was left.
+Got up there and nothing.
+It was all gone,” Serna told KTVU-TV.

+He and his wife did find a metal heart-shaped decoration from their wedding day.

+“All the years that I fought fires and seeing this type of destruction in other places,” Serna said.
+“But when it hits that close to home, it becomes almost unbelievable.”

-In Vacaville, between San Francisco and Sacramento, 76-year-old Art Thomas said he found only ashes and melted metal at the site of the home he built with his own hands in a rural area where he had lived for 32 years.
+In the city of Vacaville, between San Francisco and Sacramento, 76-year-old Art Thomas said he found only ashes and melted metal at the site of the home he built with his own hands in a rural area where he had lived for 32 years.

 “Possessions dating back to when I was a kid were all in the house, everything is gone,” Thomas said.
 “Between sad, crying, laughing — every emotion is there.”